lunarc/lunarc_docs/docs/aurora_modules.md

 * **intelcuda**: icc, ifort, CUDA, Intel MPI, MKL

-If you require additional toolchains, contact [Lunarc support](http://www.lunarc.lu.se/support/support-form/) to discuss your requirements.
+If you require additional toolchains, contact [LUNARC support](http://www.lunarc.lu.se/support/support-form/) to discuss your requirements.

 ## Selecting a toolchain
 The above choices of toolchains is a bit overwhelming, in particular for new users.
 We recommend to first make a choice of toolchain and then select a version.
 Good choices for general use are the toolchains: